-Refinery gross margin and net operating margin are non-GAAP performance measures that are used by our management and others to compare our refining performance to that of other companies in our industry.
-We believe these margin measures are helpful to investors in evaluating our refining performance on a relative and absolute basis.
-Refinery gross margin per produced barrel sold is total Refining segment revenues less total Refining segment cost of products sold, exclusive of lower of cost or market inventory valuation adjustments, divided by sales volumes of produced refined products sold.
-Net operating margin per barrel sold is the difference between refinery gross margin and refinery operating expenses per produced barrel sold.
-These two margins do not include the non-cash effects of lower of cost or market inventory valuation adjustments and depreciation and amortization.
-Each of these component performance measures can be reconciled directly to our consolidated statements of income.
+Refinery Adjusted refinery gross margin and net operating margin are is a non-GAAP performance measures measure that are is used by our management and others to compare our refining performance to that of other companies in our industry.
+We believe these this margin measures are measure is helpful to investors in evaluating our refining performance on a relative and absolute basis.
+Refinery basis, including against publicly available crack spread data.
+Adjusted refinery gross margin per produced barrel sold is total Refining segment revenues less total Refining segment cost of products sold, exclusive of gross margin plus lower of cost or market inventory valuation adjustments, depreciation and amortization and operating expenses, divided by sales volumes of produced refined products sold.
+Net operating This margin per barrel sold is the difference between refinery gross margin and refinery operating expenses per produced barrel sold.
+These two margins do measure does not include the non-cash effects of lower of cost or market inventory valuation adjustments, which relate to volumes in inventory at the end of the period.
+Adjusted refinery gross margin is not a calculation provided for under GAAP and depreciation and amortization.
+Each of these component performance measures can should not be reconciled considered in isolation or as a substitute for Refining segment gross margin.
+The GAAP measure most directly comparable to our consolidated statements of income. adjusted refinery gross margin is Refining segment gross margin.
 Other companies in our industry may not calculate these performance measures in the same manner.

 Below are reconciliations to our consolidated statements of income for refinery net operating and gross margin and operating expenses, in each case averaged per produced barrel sold.
-Due to the rounding of reported numbers, some amounts may not be calculated exactly.
+Due to the rounding of reported numbers, some amounts may not be calculated calculate exactly.

-Reconciliation of average refining net operating margin per produced barrel sold to refinery gross margin to refining sales and other revenues
+Reconciliation of average refining net operating Refining segment gross margin to adjusted refinery gross margin to adjusted refinery gross margin per produced barrel sold to and adjusted refinery gross margin, to refining sales and other revenues less operating expenses per produced barrel sold

-Three Months Ended March 31, 2024 2023 (In thousands, except per barrel amounts) Consolidated Refining segment sales and other revenues \$ 6,204,245 \$ 6,718,615 Refining segment cost of products sold (exclusive of lower of cost or market inventory adjustment) 5,474,522 5,641,131 Lower of cost or market inventory adjustment (220,558) - 950,281 1,077,484 Add (subtract) lower of cost or market inventory adjustment (220,558) - Refinery gross margin \$ 729,723 \$ 1,077,484 Refining segment operating expenses \$ 472,086 \$ 501,759 Produced barrels sold (BPD) 631,470 515,960 Refinery gross margin per produced barrel sold \$ 12.70 \$ 23.20 Less average refinery operating expenses per produced barrel sold 8.22 10.81 Net operating margin per produced barrel sold \$ 4.48 \$ 12.39
+Three Months Ended March 31, 2024 2023 (In thousands, except per barrel amounts) Consolidated Refining segment sales and other revenues \$ 6,204,245 \$ 6,718,615 Refining segment cost of products sold (exclusive of lower of cost or market inventory adjustment) 5,474,522 5,641,131 Lower of cost or market inventory adjustment (220,558) - 950,281 1,077,484 Add (subtract) lower of cost or market inventory adjustment (220,558) - Refinery gross margin \$ 729,723 \$ 1,077,484 Refining segment operating expenses \$ 472,086 \$ 501,759

+Produced barrels sold (BPD) 631,470 515,960 Refinery gross margin per produced barrel sold \$ 12.70 23.20 Less average refinery operating expenses per produced barrel sold 8.22 10.81 Net operating margin per produced barrel sold \$ 4.48 12.39